Skip to main content Skip to navigation

 When a vehicle without a P30 permit forms the drawing unit of an articulated vehicle, the registration number must be logged with Driver and Vehicle Standards (DVS) before it is used as such.

-You must apply for a permanent exemption permit (P30) by writing to the Inspector of Motor Traffic.
+Apply for a permanent P30 by completing the application form below and sendind it to the Inspector of Motor Traffic.

-A permit will only be granted if it is in the public interest to do so.
+A permit will only be granted if it's in the public interest to do so.
 All exemption permits are issued subject to various conditions of use which must be complied with.

-Identification plates must be fitted to the front and rear of the vehicle.
+Identification plates (P30) will be supplied after the initial vehicle inspection which must be fitted to the front and rear of the vehicle.

-Vehicles and trailers must be submitted every 12 months to DVS for inspection before a new permit can be issued.
+All P30 permitted vehicles and trailers must be submitted to DVS for an initial inspection before a permit can be issued and thereafter inspected on an annual basis before the renewal of a permit.

 Vehicles and trailers submitted for inspection must be clean, well maintained and be accompanied either by a driver with mechanical knowledge, or a driver and a mechanic.

-If you are applying to renew your permit, you should book a vehicle inspection for the month your permit expires.
+If you're applying to renew your permit, you should book a vehicle inspection for the month your permit expires.

 Temporary exemption permit